ast-jean/minishell/README.md

 	- Ne pas gérer les fuites avec readline
 	- simple quotes = litéral

-	- heardocs must be child NEW

  TOFIX
-	- signals get displayed
+	- signals get displayed //dont care
-	- test splitamary cases:
-		"'ec''ho'" + "'ec'ho"
-		"$VAR"
-		"<<"
-		"<<hello"
--init-token_type.c
-	- segfault when ctrl-D in heredoc
+	- when quotes are not closed it creates SEGFAULT. should be fixed in tokenize
-	- make a special case for <<< (error)
+		- also check check_quotes() in syntax_error.c

 LOG: